 I have a particular interest in working with trauma.
 Trauma is a psychological state which can arise from one-off events such as car crashes or ongoing events such as sexual, physical or emotional abuse, neglect, and many other situations.
 Trauma can simply be defined as someone 're-living' their past experiences as if the past is actually happening in the 'here and now'; it is a 'whole person response' including mind, brain and body.
 Trauma often happens when an individual's experience is overwhelming and the individual feels stuck, helpless, powerless and unable to escape or prevent the situation from happening.
 There can also be attachment and neglect trauma which disrupts the ability to form a sense of self, to form healthy relationships, and the ability to regulate emotions which can lead to addictions, difficulties controlling behaviours, severe anxieties and a wide range of presentations.
 Much of my CPD (Continued Professional Development) is centred around working with trauma survivors, the effects it can have on their lives and, more importantly, how individuals can recover from it.
-For more info on trauma and trauma therapy please visit my website: http://www.craigcoventrycounselling.co.uk/therapy-for-psychological-trauma
+For more info on trauma and trauma therapy please visit my website: https://craigcoventrycounselling.co.uk/common-concerns/trauma-therapy/